 - When to plant those new grasses into your pastures.

 That last one is a biggie.
-When to plant new grasses?
+When to plant new grasses for spring pasture management?
 If you’re reading this after December, it might be too late to reseed the pasture.

 Yes, after the snow flies is really too late to reseed cool season grasses.
 The best time to reseed is in late summer/early fall.
 September/October is a really great time to reseed cool season grasses.
 Here’s why:

 - Seedlings will have proper germination rates at ideal soil temperatures.
 Read about how to take a soil temperature.

 - They will receive some amazing moisture (hopefully) during the winter with the snow cover.